Tahdziú Municipality

 Tahdziú Municipality (Yucatec Maya: "place of the strong Tziu bird") is a municipality in the Mexican state of Yucatán containing (53.65 km^{2}) of land and is located roughly 145 km southeast of the city of Mérida.

 History

 There is no accurate data on when the town was founded, but it was a settlement before the conquest.
-After colonization, the area became part of the encomienda system with Juan Magaña Arroyo and Juan de Argais y Cienfuegos, serving as encomenderos over 360 indigenous people.
+After colonization, the area became part of the encomienda system with Juan Magaña Arroyo and Juan de Argaiz y Cienfuegos, serving as encomenderos over 360 indigenous people.

 Yucatán declared its independence from the Spanish Crown in 1821, and in 1825 the area was assigned to the High Sierra partition with headquarters in Tekax Municipality.
 In 1867, it was moved to the jurisdiction of the Peto Municipality before being confirmed as its own municipality in 1988.

 Governance

 The municipal president is elected for a three-year term.
 The town council has four councilpersons, who serve as Secretary and councilors of public security; cleanliness, hygiene and public sanitation; public monuments; and nomenclature.

 The Municipal Council administers the business of the municipality.
 It is responsible for budgeting and expenditures and producing all required reports for all branches of the municipal administration.
 Annually it determines educational standards for schools.

 The Police Commissioners ensure public order and safety.
 They are tasked with enforcing regulations, distributing materials and administering rulings of general compliance issued by the council.